openlawteam/tribute-contracts/docs/adapters/TributeNFT.md

 - `proposals`: All tribute NFT proposals handled by each DAO.
 - `ProposalDetails`:
   - `id`: The proposal id.
-  - `applicant`: The applicant address (who will receive the DAO internal tokens and become a member; this address may be different than the actual proposer).
+  - `applicant`: The applicant address (who will receive the DAO internal tokens and become a member; this address may be different than the actual owner of the ERC-721 token being provided as tribute).
-  - `proposer`: The proposer address (who will provide the NFT tribute).
   - `nftAddr`: The address of the ERC-721 token that will be transferred to the DAO in exchange for DAO internal tokens.
   - `nftTokenId`: The NFT token identifier.
-  - `requestedShares`: The amount requested of DAO internal tokens (SHARES).
+  - `requestAmount`: The amount requested of DAO internal tokens (SHARES).

 ## Dependencies and interactions (internal / external)